flutter/website/src/docs/cookbook/networking/fetch-data.md

 The [`http`]({{site.pub-pkg}}/http) package provides the simplest way to fetch data from the internet.

-To install the `http` package, you must add it to the dependencies section of the `pubspec.yaml`.
+To install the `http` package, add it to the dependencies section of the `pubspec.yaml`.
 You can [find the latest version of the http package on the Pub site]({{site.pub}}/packages/http#-installing-tab-).